22. Monitoring Kea With Stork

-It is usually desired to monitor running Kea services.
-Kea exposes many sources of informations: configuration files, API, statistics, logs, open database content and more.
-It may be sometimes overwhelming to keep up.
-ISC started the Stork project to address this problem for both Kea and BIND 9.
-Stork can address a variety of scenarios:
+Most administrators want to be able to monitor any Kea services that are running.
+Kea offers so many pieces of information - configuration files, API, statistics, logs, open database content, and more - that it may sometimes be overwhelming to keep up.
+ISC's Stork project is intended to address this problem for both Kea and BIND 9.
+Stork is useful in a variety of ways:

-- you can use Stork as a dashboard.
-It provides you with an insight into what exactly is going on with your servers.
-In particular, it can provide up to date details regarding pool utilization in your subnets and shared networks, can monitor state of your HA pair (and provide extra insight in case of failover and recovery events), lets you list, filter and search for specific host reservations and more.
-For this capability, you need to deploy a single Stork server and one Stork agent on each machine you want to monitor.
+Stork can be used as a dashboard.
+It provides insight into what exactly is happening on the servers.
+In particular, it allows users to: see up-to-date details regarding pool utilization in subnets and shared networks; monitor the state of the HA pair (and provide extra insight in case of failover and recovery events); list, filter, and search for specific host reservations; and more.
+Only a single Stork server needs to be deployed, and one Stork agent on each machine to be monitored.

-Stork is available in source code, but also as native Deb and RPM packages, which makes it easy to install on most popular systems.
-For more details, please see Stork ARM or Stork project page.
-The former has a nice collection of screenshots that is frequently updated.
-It will let you quickly formulate a first impression of what is currently available.
-Stork is being rapidly developed with monthly release.
-Please check back frequently.
+Stork is available as source code, but also as native deb and RPM packages, which makes it easy to install on most popular systems.
+For more details, please see the Stork ARM or the Stork project page.
+The ARM has a nice collection of screenshots that is frequently updated, to give users an idea of what is currently available.
+Stork is in the midst of full development with monthly releases, so please check back frequently.